DearXuan7392/EasyDropper/README.md

 ### Automatic Dropper

-When enabled, the dropper will periodically dispense item if it has.
-The dispense frequency can be customized by modifying the cooldown.
+The dropper will periodically dispense item if it has.
+The dispensing frequency can be customized by modifying the cooldown.

-But the automatic launching behavior of the dropper cannot be stopped now.
-I'm trying to fix it.
+**Redstone power will stop it!(Like Hopper).**

 ### Fix landing point